 The third is Spiderwort.
 This flower is in between purple and blue, but I usually refer to it as blue.

 There aren’t many blue flowers out there, and I wondered if Spiderwort was going to be my only blue flower.
 Research paid off, and I found a plant called Blue-eyed Grass.
 Native to my area and sold at a local garden center for less than any other plant they sell.
-I couldn’t pass it up, and it’s since been put in my top ten favorites.
+I couldn’t pass it up, and it’s quickly become one of my favorites.
 This is a small plant.
-The flowers an inch at largest, and the plant is about 8″ tall.
+The flowers are an inch at largest, and the plant is about 8″ tall.
 It’s best for the outside edge of the garden, and that’s how I’m using it.

 I currently have over 20 species of native plants, however most won’t flower until next year.
 The garden is very young and still has quite a few bare spots.
 I should also mention that I’ve double the size of the garden and also added four additional 3’x3′ native gardens under birdhouses.
 I can only imagine the color boom when they all bloom next year!
 Until then, enjoy these scenery shots of it over the past couple of months!